SolaceDev/maas-docs-online/docs/group_concepts/gc_prepaid_subscriptions_concepts.rst

 Suppose in January, the following services were created:

-- 3x kilo services, each running for the entire month
+- 3x Enterprise (Kilo) services, each running for the entire month
-- 2x mega services, each running for half of the month
+- 2x Enterprise (Mega) services, each running for half of the month
-- 1x giga service, running for 1 hour and 54 minutes
+- 1x Enterprise (Giga) service, running for 1 hour and 54 minutes

 At the end of the month, the usage is as follows: